 The Kingston Police occupy a two-story facility located at 705 Division Street.
 The Property and Stores office and main storage area are located on the main floor of the building.
-The Property and Stores Unit is staffed by two full time civilian employees, Jamie-Lynn Murray and Ben Mastin.
-The Property Unit is supervised by a full time Sergeant, Alyson Watt.
+The Property and Stores Unit is staffed by two full-time civilian employees and is supervised by a full-time Sergeant.

 The unit has an office and general storage areas on the main floor of the building with additional storage areas on the basement level.
-A surplus bicycle storage area is located at 717 Division Street in a separate structure at the rear of the main building.
-There is also an unheated small brick outbuilding on the south lot adjacent to the loading bay doors that is used to store flammable and hazardous items such as gasoline cans, gun powder, or paints.
+There is also an unheated small brick outbuilding in the South lot adjacent to the loading bay doors that is used to store flammable and hazardous items such as gasoline cans, gun powder, or paints.

 The general storage area consists of 5 rows of shelving with plastic bins to store small to medium sized property.
 These bins can be sealed with plastic tags bearing serial numbers to further ensure continuity of major cases.
 Housed within the general storage area are 2 smaller independently secured rooms, one for firearms and the other for money and jewelry.
 The doors to both of these rooms remain locked and are under recorded video surveillance.
 Additionally, cameras have been installed inside the money/jewelry room and the gun room.
-The general storage is also the area where biological exhibits are stored in a fridge, or one of 3 freezers that are monitored for temperature control.
+The general storage is also the area where biological exhibits are stored in a fridge, or one of 3 freezers.
+The freezers are monitored for temperature control.
 The fridge was acquired after the 2016 audit as per the instruction of the Centre for Forensic Sciences (CFS) that specimens must be stored 'unfrozen' for the first 30 days of submission and then be moved to frozen storage.